No 4WD Access

 And with that we headed into Darwin and arrived some time after 3pm.
 The place was quite dead as numerous shops were closed and only a few bars were open.

 "See, you should never plan to do city things on a Sunday," Julie would tell me.
 I guess this was yet another lesson in that.
-Our previous mistake was in Bergen, Norway, which was a charming but dead town on a Sunday as well.
+Our previous mistake was in Bergen, which was a charming but dead town on a Sunday as well one year ago.

 Fortunately, the grocery store wasn't closed so we picked up some water and a few snacks.
 We also bought a memory reader when I realized that I forgot to bring the AC Adapter for the rechargable Wolverine portable hard drive.
 Good thing we could store our data in Julie's laptop.